-Using two 3.5 inch LCD displays that offer a 1600 x 1440 resolution per eye and a light-reflecting visor, the Leap Motion AR headset plan promises the biggest field of view we’ve seen so far.
-According to the company, the field of view will be 95 degrees high and 70 degrees wide, while the Leap Motion sensor will track hand motion in an even larger field: 180 degrees both horizontal and vertical.
+Using two 3.5 inch LCD displays that offer a 1600 x 1440 resolution per eye and a light-reflecting visor, the Leap Motion AR headset blueprint promises the biggest field of view we’ve seen so far.
+According to the company, the field of view will be 95 degrees high and 70 degrees wide.
+The Leap Motion sensor will track hand motion in an even larger field of 180 degrees both vertically and horizontally.

 “We hope that these designs will inspire a new generation of experimental AR systems that will shift the conversation from what an AR system should look like, to what an AR experience should feel like,” announced Leap Motion in their unveil of Project North Star.

-You can watch below how awesome the Leap Motion AR platform proves to be, especially when it comes to virtual wearables.
+Below are some examples of how revolutionary the Leap Motion AR platform could prove to be, especially when it comes to virtual wearables.